 Our COO explains how your business can get the most value from technology while moving fast and minimizing risk.

 Are you taking a hard look at your budgets?
 You wouldn’t be alone.
 With all the talk about economic headwinds, many companies are pausing new programs, focusing only on what is essential to keep the business afloat.
-But there’s a better way to navigate economic uncertainty: find ways to become more efficient, like automation, and invest in them smartly.
+But there’s a better way to navigate a downturn: find ways to become more efficient, like automation, and invest in them smartly.

 One thing we know is that every recession is followed by an expansion.
 The latter often lasts much longer than the former, as was the case after World War II, the dot-com bubble, and the Great Recession.
 The trick, then, is not to run away from all new investments, but to run toward the right ones.

 But how do you know which are the right investments?
-The answer is simple: The right investments create the greatest benefits at the lowest relative cost, while maximising speed for success now.
+The answer is simple: the right investments create the greatest benefits at the lowest relative cost while maximizing speed for success now.